MEng Aeronautical Engineering

-This four-year Master of Engineering (MEng) Aeronautical Engineering course combines our BEng (Hons) Aeronautical Engineering degree with Masters-level material.
-It allows you to further distinguish yourself with an advanced set of professional and technical skills and removes the need to source further funding to study a Masters-level qualification.
-On completion, you will be better placed to compete in the graduate jobs market and enter more demanding and rewarding roles.
-The MEng Aeronautical Engineering programme is also ideal if you want to become a registered Chartered Engineer as it meets the Engineering Council’s educational requirements to gain Chartered Engineer (CEng) status – the highest standard within the industry.
+The Master of Engineering (MEng) Aeronautical Engineering course combines our BEng (Hons) Aeronautical Engineering degree with Masters-level material.
+It allows you to distinguish yourself with an advanced set of professional and technical skills and removes the need to source further funding to study a Masters qualification.

 For the first three years, you will study alongside those on the BEng (Hons) Aeronautical Engineering course.
 The aim of the fourth year is to further develop your skills in leadership and team management.
 You will also gain a more detailed and in-depth understanding of technical subjects and have the opportunity to apply what you’ve already learned on a substantial group based project.